 Now, I'm not going to argue that there isn't a ton of time involved with creating landing pages that convert.
-I had to write the content for two websites yesterday, and it was a pretty big pain in the ass — the two took me all day, and that doesn't include the research I had to do earlier in the week.
 But $3,000-$4,000 per page still seems a bit excessive.
-When you consider that you're looking at five or more pages per website, the actual cost of content comes to $15,000-$20,000 — about the cost of a new compact car (somebody should tell Cherilyn!).
+When you consider that you're looking at five or more pages per website, the actual cost of content comes to $15,000-$20,000 — about the cost of a new compact car.

 How much do SEO blogs cost?

-For our regular SEO blogs, we charge between $80 and $125 each, depending on the length and how many you want (we give bulk discounts).
-That includes posting the blog to the your website, using proper tags/categories, social bookmarking and promotion on Twitter.
-If we have access to your analytics, we'll even target our topics based on the popularity of past posts.
+For our regular SEO blogs, we charge between $80 and $500 each, depending on the length and how many you want (we give bulk discounts).
+If you want a 2,000-word in-depth article that features interviews, it's going to be on the higher end of the spectrum.
+Our rates include posting the blog to the your website, using proper tags/categories, formatting, etc. If we have access to your analytics, we'll even target our topics based on the popularity of past posts.
 If you're looking to save some money and know how to publish the blogs yourself, we'll e-mail the Word docs and let you take care of the posting and promotion.
 We call these "mini blogs" and charge $60 per.
 Plus, we give bulk discounts for orders of 10 or more.

 How much do linkbait articles cost?